EricClasson/TS_Connect_Four_Game/Readme.md

 ## Building progress/problem solving

-1. Create classes Game, Board, Player - connect Game to index.js´
+1. Create classes Game, Board, Player - connect Game to index.js.
-2. Create Class Player
+2. Create Class Player.
-3.
+3. Create Game class and createplayer function inside.
+4. Add new Game() in index.ts so we can render somthing.
+5. Create Board class - needs, to create a bord with matrix(), booleans of isWinner, isGameOver, isDraw. and deside playermarker starter turn 'x'

 ### Demands on asignment